waiky8/eng-schools/README.md

 # English Schools

-I was struggling to find a website where I can compare the ratings and performance of schools in England - ok there is the government one but not so friendly to navigate.
+I was struggling to find a website where I can compare the ratings and performance of schools in England - ok there is the government one but I found it not so friendly to navigate.
 This is my attempt at bringing the Ofsted ratings and schools performance into one place that is not bloated with a million different pieces of information.<br><br>

 Written in **Dash** that predominately uses **datatables** to show data for each of the 3 main phases of education (primary, secondary and post 16).<br><br>